Last updated: March 2026

 Is 8GB VRAM enough for 1080p gaming in 2026?

 For most games today, yes.
 8GB is still enough for many modern titles at 1080p, especially at high settings.
 However, some newer games are starting to push memory limits, which is why GPUs with 12GB or 16GB of VRAM may offer better long-term headroom.
+For a full breakdown of when 8GB is still enough and when 16GB is worth it, see our 8GB vs 16GB VRAM for Gaming 2026 guide.

 What is the best budget GPU for 1080p gaming?